tombensve/APS/APS-Core/APSFilesystemServiceProvider/docs/aps-filesystem-service-provider.md

 public _interface_ __APSFilesystemService__   [se.natusoft.osgi.aps.api.core.filesystem.service] {

 >  This provides a filesystem for use by services/applications.
 Each filesystem has its own root that cannot be navigated outside of.

-> Services or application using this should do something like this in their activators:
+Services or application _using_ this should do something like this in their activators:   APSFilesystemService fss;  APSFilesystem fs;   if (fss.hasFilesystem("my.file.system")) {  fs = fss.getFilsystem("my.file.system");  }  else {  fs = fss.createFilesystem("my.file.system");  }

-        APSFilesystemService fss;
-        APSFilesystemImpl fs;

-        if (fss.hasFilesystem("my.file.system")) {
-            fs = fss.getFilsystem("my.file.system");
-        }
-        else {
-            fs = fss.createFilesystem("my.file.system");
-        }

->